Flank/flank-dashboard/metrics/firebase/docs/analysis/02_firebase_metrics_aggregation.md

 > Look for existing solutions in the area.

 There are a few approaches to get data for the aggregated metrics:
-- Load all collection's documents.
+- Load all collection's documents and provide aggregation using the client.
 - Aggregate data in the Firestore Cloud Functions using:
   - `transaction`;
   - `FieldValue.increment`;